-This is article is going to be my second meta-learning article.
+This article is going to be my second meta-learning article.
 Click here to read the first article on how to speed read.
 This article is going to introduce you to a memory technique that will enable you to basically learn anything.
-The Technique is called the Memory Palace Technique.
-And it is one of the simplest and most powerful learning techniques you will ever come across.
+The technique is called the Memory Palace Technique, and it is one of the simplest and most powerful learning techniques you will ever come across.

-For example, Eight-time world memory champion Dominic O’Brien used this technique to remember 54 decks of cards in a row (that’s 2808 cards)
+For example, eight-time world memory champion Dominic O’Brien used this technique to remember 54 decks of cards in a row (that is 2,808 cards).

-One of my main goals of this blog is to study high performers of various fields and dissect why they are so good at what they do.
+One of my main goals with this blog is to study high performers of various fields, and dissect why they are so good at what they do.
 I want to decode their excellence and break it down into stealable chunks that you and I can learn.
-What are the habits, routines, strategies, and techniques, tools of the successful or in this case the ultra smart?
-I believe those skills and techniques should not only be reserved to the ultra-privileged who went to elite schools but to everybody.
+What are the habits, routines, strategies, techniques, and tools of the successful, or in this case, the ultra-smart?
+I believe those skills and techniques should not only be reserved for the ultra-privileged who went to elite schools but to everybody.

-The first Education I received was in my local neighborhood which educationally and socially wise was rather poor.
-In this kinda ghettoish school, the focus was not to inspire or to thrive but to give us an education at all.
-The minimal dose of education.
-In consequence, I inherited dysfunctional learning habits and techniques in that school that caused me major problems in my academic career.
-It Climaxed when I got kicked out for the first time of my university (It shouldn’t be the last one x).
+The first education I received was in my local neighbourhood, which educationally and socially wise, was rather poor.
+In this kind of ghettoish school, the focus was not to inspire or to thrive, but to give us an education at all, the minimal dose of education.
+In consequence, I inherited dysfunctional learning habits and techniques in that school, which caused me major problems in my academic career.
+It climaxed when I got kicked out for the first time of my university (It should not be the last one x).

-At a certain Point, I was just tired of fucking up in university and I sat down and really asked myself: Why am I failing academically?
+At a certain point, I was just tired of fucking up at university, and I sat down and really asked myself: Why am I failing academically?
 Why are my learning efforts so fruitless?
-What is the difference between me and a straight A scholarship student from Harvard for example?
+What is the difference between a straight straight-A scholarship student from Harvard, for example, and me?

-I took a really, really long honest look at myself and my results.
-And I took full responsibility for my failures.
-After all, blaming wouldn’t get me anywhere.
-I realized that if keep doing the same old approach my life is going to be really painful.
+I took a really, really long honest look at myself and my results, and I took full responsibility for my failures.
+After all, blaming would not get me anywhere.
+I realised that if I keep doing the same old approach, my life was going to be really painful.

-One of the simplest answers that I came up with was a realization: I didn’t know shit about learning!
-Like How does my brain store memory?
+One of the simplest answers that I came up with was a realisation: I did not know shit about learning!
+Like, how does my brain store memory?
 How do I take in information?
 What can I do to accelerate my memory intake?
 What can I do to become a better learner?

-I’m a guy who is very extreme in everything he does.
+I am a guy who is very extreme in everything he does.
 This habit of going down all the way into the rabbit hole has its pros and its cons.
-A big Contra is that I am very susceptible to self-destructive stuff like alcohol or drugs (or even cake x) for example.
-If I try something, I will go all the way usually.
+A big contra is that I am very susceptible to self-destructive stuff like alcohol or drugs (or even cake x), for example.
+If I try something, I will go all the way, usually.

-The good side of having this extremism about me is that I asked myself a very demanding question regarding the topic of learning.
+The good side of having this extremism about me is that I asked myself a very difficult question regarding the topic of learning.
 I did not just want to become a better student, I wanted to be an elite, straight A level student.
-So I asked myself: How can I transform myself from a college drop out to an elite A level Student?
+So, I asked myself: How can I transform myself from a college drop out to an elite A level Student?

-In order to answer this question, I began to research books, articles, webinars and tried to learn from the best learners in the world.
-In order to do that I needed to know where they are actually.
+To answer this question, I began to research books, articles, webinars and tried to learn from the best learners in the world.
+To do that, I needed to know where they actually are.

-In Harvard?
-In Oxford?
+At Harvard?
+At Oxford?
 Yale?
-This is what I thought and I was dead wrong.
+This is what I thought, and I was dead wrong.

-Turns out that learning and memorization is actually a sport, and that there are memory competitions worldwide.
-So my thought was; If I am somehow able to steal the techniques and mental approaches of the memory champions in the world, I would be able to completely rock every University in the world.
-In this article, I’m going to write about the second meta-learning technique that I have acquired.
+Turns out that learning and memorisation is actually a sport, and that there are memory competitions worldwide.
+So, my thought was; If I am somehow able to steal the techniques and mental approaches of the memory champions in the world, I would be able to completely rock every university in the world.
+In this article, I am going to write about the second meta-learning technique that I have acquired.
 If you apply this technique completely and invest some practice time in it, you will be able to learn any topic and any language in a fraction of the time.

-The Memory Palace technique is based on the fact that we are surprisingly good at remembering places we know.
+The Memory Palace Technique is based on the fact that we are surprisingly good at remembering places we know.
 A “Memory Palace” is a metaphor for any place that you know super good.
-A place that is extremely easy for you to visualize would qualify for a memory palace.
-This can be your Home, or the route you take home, or your way to the gym, or your university.
+A place that is extremely easy for you to visualise would qualify for a memory palace.
+This can be your home, or the route you take home, or your way to the gym, or your university.

-My first memory Palace was my home.
-Of course, you can have more than one memory Palaces.
-The Idea is that you build a route, and on that route, you always visit some locations in the same order.
-Those locations are called loci, this comes from the Latin locus which means location.
+My first memory palace was my home.
+Of course, you can have more than one memory palace.
+The idea is that you build a route, and on that route, you always visit some locations in the same order.
+Those locations are called loci, this comes from the Latin locus, which means location.
 Very easy loci could be your front door.
-The idea is now that you visualize at those loci a mnomic.(2)
+The idea is now that you visualise at those loci a mnomic.(2)

 A mnemonic is any memory technique that helps you remembering something easier.

-For example, you want to learn the word freedom, than you imagine a miniature version of the statue of liberty in front of your front door.
-Studies have shown that our brain is actually terrible at learning stuff by just reading words over and over again.
-Since I come from psychological background this seems very plausible to me, because our brain evolved thousands of years before there was any written language.
-So in order to learn effectively, we have to translate information back into the format that our brain can process.
+For example, you want to learn the word freedom, then you imagine a miniature version of the Statue of Liberty in front of your front door.
+Studies have shown that our brain is terrible at actually learning stuff by just reading words over and over again.
+Since I come from a psychological background, this seems very plausible to me, because our brain evolved thousands of years before there was any written language.
+So, to learn effectively, we have to translate information back into the format that our brain can process.